Approved by the Lib4RI steering committee on 7 Mar 2018. Download the DORA Content Policy as PDF.

 - Publications written by others about Empa, Empa projects or Empa members are not included in DORA.

 - New references are regularly imported from bibliographic databases.
-Moreover, Empa members can report new publications via a web form or e-mail (email@example.com) at any time.
+Moreover, Empa members can submit new publications for inclusion into DORA at any time.

 2. Document types accepted

 - Articles in scientific and scholarly journals (accepted and published versions)